reitzig/ltx2any/README.md

 [ltx2any] Took 0 min  5 sec
 ```

-Note that ltx2any figured out the necessary number of runs and external programs
+Note that ltx2any figured out the necessary number of runs and external programs:
-out: because of some references, three runs of `pdflatex` are needed (and we
+because of some references, three runs of `pdflatex` are needed (and we
 need a fourth to realise that the PDF has converged).
 Rerun the command and see
 how this automatism speeds up subsequent runs!